Apply to speak

 Money Conversations

-The Money Conversations track, presented by Mediavine, includes enlightening, educational, and even sometimes challenging discussions about important financial topics and issues that affect people both inside and outside of your typical sphere of influence.
+The Money Conversations track, presented by NEFE, includes enlightening, educational, and even sometimes challenging discussions about important financial topics and issues that affect people both inside and outside of your typical sphere of influence.
 The goal of this track is to help creators become more aware of others’ diverse perspectives and life experiences so that they, in turn, can create better personal finance content.

 Potential content: diversity and inclusivity in the financial space, building wealth as a First Generation American, sustainable investing, couples & money, money psychology